DaemonLab/Covid-19-IITISoC-20/README.md

 (https://towardsdatascience.com/lets-create-a-covid-19-tracker-using-react-js-5a3a0265a633)

-### This project was made as part of the IITISOC 2020.
+### This project was made as part of the IITISOC event 2020.